suraj944/BYTEUPRISE_CS_02/README.md

 🔧 Usage Instructions:

 Run the script.
-The software will start capturing key presses in real-time.
-Press 'Ctrl + C' or close the program to stop logging.
-Check the "Keylog.txt" file for the recorded keystrokes.
+The software will start capturing key presses in real-time. \n Press 'Ctrl + C' or close the program to stop logging. \n Check the "Keylog.txt" file for the recorded keystrokes. \n